Mirrrrrow/rp_core/README.md

 - Cars are spawned for users to preview
 - Receive a buy contract in your inventory as proof of purchase.

+### 🚘 Garage (WIP)

+- Multiple garage locations defined by poly zones.
+- Park your vehicle using ox radial menu.
+- And get it out from the ped working there.
+- Define allowed types for each garage (automobile, bike, ...).

 ## 📡 Exports

 ### Client